S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/governance.md

 </only>

-During their daily work, people come across many situations they need to address ([organizational drivers]glossary:organizational-driver)) and [requirements](glossary:requirement) they need to fulfill.
+During their daily work, people come across many situations they need to address ([organizational drivers](glossary:organizational-driver)) and [requirements](glossary:requirement) they need to fulfill.
 In each case, they need to determine suitable [interventions](glossary:intervention), which may involve operations — doing the work — or governance: creating or evolving decisions about what work will be done (setting objectives) and how (guidelines, strategy, rules, etc.).

 Making a clear distinction between *operations*—the day-to-day work of delivering value to customers — and *governance*—setting significant objectives and guiding people toward achieving them — ensures that governance matters are addressed in a deliberate, coherent, and incremental manner and, when worthwhile or necessary, through a participatory approach.